Monday - Friday

 Every occupant of a structure shall dispose of garbage in a clean and sanitary manner by placing such garbage in an approved garbage disposal facility or approved garbage containers.

 The owner of every dwelling shall supply one of the following: an approved mechanical food waste grinder in each dwelling unit; an approved incinerator unit in the structure available to the occupants in each dwelling unit; or an approved leakproof, covered, outside garbage container.

-Note: Cans with lids attached and over 32 gallons in size are prohibited by the Town of Union and Village of Johnson City Refuse Departments
+Note: Cans with lids attached and over 32 gallons in size are prohibited by the Town of Union Refuse Department

 The operator of every establishment producing garbage shall provide, and at all times cause to be utilized, approved leakproof containers provided with close-fitting covers for the storage of such materials until removed from the premises for disposal.